 How LGBTQ+ & Gay-friendly is Malmö?

 Our experiences in Malmö have been unexceptionally positive.
-Holding hands in public, giving each other a kiss, or checking in at a hotel asking for a double bed: we never faced any difficulties and were thereby able to fully enjoy our trip to the South Swedish city of Malmö.
+Holding hands in public, giving each other a kiss, or checking in at a hotel asking for a double bed: we never faced any difficulties and could thereby fully enjoy our trip to the South Swedish city of Malmö.
+And now, Malmö is getting to host World Pride 2021 together with Copenhagen!

 Gay Travel Index 2020: Rank 1 for Sweden | Visit Sweden: LGBT+ & Gay Sweden | Wikipedia: LGBT rights in Sweden